Rand / Dollar = 16.63

 Regulated by Financial Conduct AuthorityNot ASIC Regulated

-3. Exness
+2. Exness

-Review Exness
+Exness logo

 Exness is one of the go-to brokers for South African commodity CFDs, including metals and energy products.
 Exness offers commodities across all platforms, and you can expect competitive spreads and a choice between commission-based and spread-based trading.

 Another advantage is registering ZAR-denominated accounts, using local payment methods, and saving on overall trading fees.
-Exness offers leverage according to your account balance and while you can get 1:Unlimited on forex majors, commodities might be less due to their risk.
+Exness offers leverage according to your account balance, and while you can get 1:Unlimited on forex majors, commodities might be less due to their risk.

 Broker and Commodity Trading Features